laravel/docs/billing.md

 [Metered billing](https://stripe.com/docs/billing/subscriptions/metered-billing) allows you to charge customers based on their product usage during a billing cycle.
 For example, you may charge customers based on the number of text messages or emails they send per month.

-To start using metered billing, you will first need to create a new product in your Stripe dashboard with a metered price.
+To start using metered billing, you will first need to create a new product in your Stripe dashboard with a metered price and a [meter](https://docs.stripe.com/billing/subscriptions/usage-based/recording-usage#configure-meter).
+After creating the meter, store the associated event name and meter ID, which you will need to report and retrieve usage.
 Then, use the `meteredPrice` to add the metered price ID to a customer subscription:

     use Illuminate\Http\Request;